 I was reminded of this song this past week in church.
 How perfect.
 Forever reign.
 Not just on Sundays.

-If this Sunday morning worship disconnect is something you’d like to be better armed to battle, go here to get my free eBook, 4 Keys to Intimate Sunday Morning Worship.
+If this Sunday morning worship disconnect is something you’d like to be better armed to battle, subscribe to my blog to receive my free ebook, 4 Keys to Intimate Sunday Morning Worship.

 If you enjoyed this post, please SHARE it with others.
 (Share buttons are below.)
 I’d love to hear what you think, too!

 SUBSCRIBE to my Worship and the Word blog so you don’t miss out on any new posts!

 AND receive “4 Keys to Intimate Sunday Morning Worship” for FREE!

 Worship Leader Magazine awarded Worship and the Word as one of the “Best of 2014” books!